 I’ve been avoiding writing this post because I have such a bad taste in my mouth about it.
-This is, by far, the most unpleasant thing about living in Poland.
+Getting a Polish residence permit is, by far, the most unpleasant thing about living in Poland.
 I’d like to give my advice to those who may feel in over their heads.
 It’s daunting, but a few tricks can help the process go more smoothly.

 I’m on my 3rd karta pobytu and I dread the thought of having to do it again.
 Which funnily enough I have to do one more time even though I’m married to a Pole.
 I have my current one for about 2.5 more years and I can’t get permanent residence until we’ve been married at least 3 years.
 So that’s cool.